-In order to determine eligibility for services and fully evaluate requests for accommodations or auxiliary aids, DS requests reasonable documentation of the reported disability.
-The documentation should include functional limitations and their association with the disability.
-Once Disability Services receives the documentation, it is evaluated on a case-by-case basis.
+In order to determine eligibility for services and fully evaluate requests for accommodations or auxiliary aids, Disability Services requests reasonable documentation of the reported disability.
+Documentation should include information about functional limitations associated with any disability.
+Disability Services reviews and evaluates documentation on a case-by-case basis.

 Documentation guidelines are based on the Association on Higher Education and Disabilities (AHEAD) description of quality disability documentation.
 For additional information please refer to our documentation guidelines.